 Early repolarization is a common finding in young, healthy individuals.
-It appears as mild ST segment elevation that can be diffuse, however is more prominent in the precordial leads.
-The ST elevation in this setting appears like an elevated “J point”.
+It appears as mild ST segment elevation that can be diffuse; however, it is more prominent in the precordial leads.
+The ST elevation in this setting appears like an elevated “J point.”

 While this is thought to be a benign finding, it needs to be distinguished from pathologic ST elevation that can be seen during acute myocardial infarction and pericarditis.